Are you struggling to figure out how to fold your shiny new stroller?

 Britax has several easy-fold strollers.
 To collapse and store them, take these steps:

 - Brakes: Engage them.

-- Shopping basket: Fold in the shopping basket underneath the stroller.
+- Storage basket: Fold in the basket underneath the stroller.

 - Release the levers: They are located on either side of the handlebar.

 - Handlebar: Fold the handlebar forward while stepping back.

 - Lock: Ensure the stroller hinges lock together to hold the stroller closed.

 Baby Trend Strollers

 Baby Trend has many strollers designed for active moms.
 These often have a one-hand fold design.